• HOT-DIP GALVANISED STEEL IN COIL System 1

 Q:What are the common coil coating materials?

-The common coil coating materials include polyester, polyurethane, polyvinylidene fluoride (PVDF), and silicone-modified polyester (SMP).
+The common coil coating materials include polyester, polyurethane, polyvinylidene fluoride (PVDF), silicone polyester, and epoxy.

 1. Manufacturer Overview